What Does Asynchronous Mean? A Simple Guide to Online Learning Formats

 Have to pause your professor mid sentence because dinner is burning?
 Hit pause.

 Asynchronous learning is the dreamchild of college and work/life balance.
 It offers flexibility without sacrificing structure.
+While you won’t attend scheduled live lectures, you’ll still follow a guided course pathway with due dates, milestones, exam windows, faculty interaction, and opportunities to engage with classmates.

 Most courses run in weekly modules.
 Each week, new lessons unlock and you complete the work by a set deadline whenever you choose.
 Monday evenings at soccer practice.
 Early mornings before work.
 Sunday afternoon with coffee at the kitchen table.
 It’s your call.